Do you have the soul of an artist?

 Artists are born, but technique is learned.

 Kate Wood has instructed beginning, intermediate and advanced students for two decades.
-She specializes in the oil-painting techniques of the great masters, including realistic lighting and shading; brush finesse; the grid method; advanced color mixing; and more.
+That’s at least 5000 art classes – with hundreds of thankful students.
+Kate specializes in the oil-painting techniques of the great masters, including realistic lighting and shading; brush finesse; the grid method; advanced color mixing; and more.

 Kate’s students work at their own pace and paint their own subjects.
 A veteran instructor at Alizarin Crimson Gallery, Kate Wood is also the master art conservator at Alchemy Fine Art Restorers, as well as the proud friend of an art-loving Yorkshire Terrier named Ben.